 Not convinced?
 Read along to know more……

-What is Maargazhi
+What is Maargazhi?

-The Tamil month of ‘Maargazhi’ starts around the 15th / 16th of December and ends on 15th/ 16th of January.
+The Tamil month of ‘Maargazhi’ starts around the 15th / 16th of December and often ends on the 15th/ 16th of January.
 It is a period of heightened spiritual and cultural pursuits across the two states of Andhra Pradesh and Tamil Nadu.
 More so, in the state of Tamil Nadu.
 A spiritual fervour virtually grips the people of this state, complemented by perfect weather.

 Often, Maargazhi is also translated and written as Margazhi in English.

-Legend around Maargazhi
+Legend around Maargazhi and its interesting history

 The Maargazhi festivities have been around for ages since ancient times in Southern India.
 However, in recent times, the celebrations have taken a modern avatar.